 That said, townhouses have been around for a long time and they are very much an actual thing.
 In fact, Malaysia does have its fair share of townhouses too, though on a smaller scale compared to the rest of the property types that we know.
 Plus, the lack of lands in Malaysia can be an attributing factor to the matter, which can deter developers from taking on “unusual” development projects.

-A townhouse is essentially a cross between a condominium and a terrace house.
+A townhouse is essentially a cross of a single building between a condominium and a terrace house.
 It is a landed residential building that is advertised as a 2-in-1 unit.
+So, it looks like a hybrid of terraced house and condo complex.
 Here’s a real-life example of a townhouse in Malaysia.

-The most defining aspect of a townhouse is its co-living element.
+The most defining aspect of a townhouse is its co-living element on common property.
 Townhouses are single-story homes that are built atop one another.
-Put simply, you and your neighbor live in the same building and the one thing that separates you two is the ceiling.
+Put simply, you and your neighbor live in the same building and the one thing that separates you two is the ceiling from the upper unit.

 Another standout of a townhouse is its vertical expansion.
 Since townhouses are shared between two parties and thus, creates an issue of spaciousness, developers leverage this setback by vertically expanding the structure instead.

 Sometimes, a developer may attempt to make a townhouse more appealing to homebuyers by building a two-story unit as opposed to a single-story one.
 This doubles the level in a townhouse from two to four.
 The first owner would be granted access to the ground floor and third floor.
 Meanwhile, the other owner would have ownership of the first and second floor.

 Another interesting thing to note about townhouses is both parties usually have a driveway of their own, despite having to share the same unit.
 This is accomplished by building a wall to separate the front porch into two smaller ones.